 The details of all the Committees of the Board along with their charters compositionand meetings held during the year are provided in the Report on Corporate Governancewhich forms part of this Annual Report.
 The Board has accepted all the recommendations ofthe Audit Committee.

-As on 31st March 2017 the Board of your Company consists of four Directors asfollows:
+As on 31 March 2019 the Board of your Company st consists of following Directors andKey Managerial Personnel.

 |Name ||Category |

 |Mr. Rohit Gupta ||Managing Director |